Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 <hr/>

-### `testExecutionIssueType`
+### 🚮 `testExecutionIssueType`

+!!! warning "Deprecated"
+    Will be removed in version `8.0.0`.
+    To define a test execution issue type, please use [`testExecutionIssue`](#testexecutionissue) instead:

+    ```js
+    await configureXrayPlugin(on, config, {
+        jira: {
+            testExecutionIssue: {
+                fields: {
+                    issuetype: {
+                        // whatever is necessary to uniquely identify the issue type, e.g:
+                        name: "Xray Test Execution",
+                        id: "12345"
+                    }
+                }
+            }
+        },
+    });
+    ```

 The issue type name of test executions.
 By default, Xray calls them `Test Execution`, but it's possible that they have been renamed or translated in your Jira instance.

 Use this option to specify the type of the test executions the plugin should create for each run (if needed, see [here](#testexecutionissuekey)).